 Health and Nutrition of the Prophet

-modern allergists also advise against improper food combining and tell us that many combinations can create synergistic allergic reactions. in the book the whole way to allergy relief and prevention, dr. krohn advises us not to combine milk with chocolate, mint, or fish; corn and bananas; beef and yeast; eggs and apples; or cola and chocolate.
+Furthermore, a protein meal takes up to five hours for the body to digest so it should be the last meal of the day when your body is not digesting other foods as well.
+Improper food combining will not cause a person to become immediately sick, but it will prevent what they are eating from being digested and utilized to the best of its ability, which means they will need to eat more food to get additional nutrients.
+Modern allergists also advise against improper food combining and tell us that many combinations can create synergistic allergic reactions.
+In the book the whole way to Allergy relief and prevention, Dr. Krohn advises us not to combine milk with chocolate, mint, or fish; corn and bananas; beef and yeast; eggs and apples; or cola and chocolate.

-it is important to eat whole foods (grains, vegetables and fruits) because they contain all the nutrients that we need to thrive as human beings in their natural form. the more we change them from their original state, the less benefit we get from them. with new vitamins and minerals being discovered every year, it is increasingly obvious that allah’s "mother nature" is way ahead of us, and we are not qualified to duplicate his process through our efforts to "enrich" processed foods in laboratories. bernard jensen, in his book, chemistry of man says, "natural foods contain all the vitamins that have been and will be discovered."
+These so called "health foods" are only a fraction more nutritious than their mainstream processed counterparts.
+It is important to eat whole foods (grains, vegetables and fruits) because they contain all the nutrients that we need to thrive as human beings in their natural form.
+The more we change them from their original state, the less benefit we get from them.
+With new vitamins and minerals being discovered every year, it is increasingly obvious that Allah’s "mother nature" is way ahead of us, and we are not qualified to duplicate his process through our efforts to "enrich" processed foods in laboratories.
+Bernard Jensen, in his book, Chemistry of Man says, "natural foods contain all the vitamins that have been and will be discovered."